School of Social Welfare

 Scholarships and Awards

 The School of Social Welfare has several sources of financial assistance available to students who meet the various criteria.
 Awards are made on an annual basis and are applied directly towards tuition and fees in most instances.
-All students interested in applying are required to submit a Free Application for Federal Student Aid by March 1.
+All students interested in applying are required to submit a Free Application for Federal Student Aid as soon as they are able.
 All recipients are expected to maintain a minimum grade point average of 3.0.
 Students must renew their applications each year they wish to be considered.

 For information about university regulations for undergraduate and graduate programs, see Regulations or visit the University of Kansas Policy Library for University Senate Rules and Regulations.

-For information about school regulations refer to the student handbook.
+For information about school regulations refer to the appropriate student handbook.

 Graduation with Distinction and Honor Roll (Dean's List)